eliemichel/LearnWebGPU/getting-started/adapter-and-device/the-adapter.md

 The adapter object provides **information about the underlying implementation** and hardware, and about what it is able or not to do.
 It advertises the following information:

  - **Limits** regroup all the **maximum and minimum** values that may limit the behavior of the underlying GPU and its driver.
-A typical examples is the maximum texture size.
+A typical example is the maximum texture size.
 Supported limits are retrieved using `wgpuAdapterGetLimits`.
  - **Features** are non-mandatory **extensions** of WebGPU, that adapters may or may not support.
 They can be listed using `wgpuAdapterEnumerateFeatures` or tested individually with `wgpuAdapterHasFeature`.
  - **Properties** are extra information about the adapter, like its name, vendor, etc. Properties are retrieved using `wgpuAdapterGetProperties`.